Higher Education Leadership Sponsors

 Sean DeMonner has worked in the technology field for over 20 years in settings ranging from universities to commercial startups to established publicly-traded corporations.
 His professional experience includes functional management, organizational development, strategic planning, product development, and project and portfolio management.
 His broad technical background spans general IT applicationsand infrastructure, web and multimedia design and development, and delivery of related services.

 Mr. DeMonner is currently responsible for enterprise academic technology and directs the Teaching & Learning organization for the University of Michigan’s Information Technology Services division.
 He holds a BA in English Literature from UC Santa Barbara and an MA in Educational Technology from the University of Michigan.
 He lives in Ann Arbor with his wife and two children.

-After a seven-year stint as a professional musician and more than 25 years working in broadcasting, consulting and integrated system design, Jeff joined the University of California, Berkeley as head of design and engineering for Educational Technology Services.
-Now at the University of California, San Diego, he supports a broad range of IT and AV infrastructure and services for the UCSD community and serves as Director of Engineering for UCTV and UCSD-TV, the university’s local and statewide broadcast television facilities.
+Jeff joined the University of California, Berkeley as head of design and engineering for Educational Technology Services.
+Now at the University of California, San Diego, he supports a broad range of instructional technology services for the UCSD community and serves as Director of Engineering for UCTV, the university’s local and statewide broadcast television facilities.